-Our operational results and financial condition are dependent on the prices we receive for oil and natural gas production.
-Oil and natural gas prices have fluctuated widely during recent years and are determined by supply and demand factors, including weather and general economic conditions, as well as conditions in other oil and natural gas regions.
-Any decline in oil and natural gas prices could have an adverse effect on our financial condition.
+Our operational results and financial condition are dependent on the prices we receive for condensate, oil, natural gas liquids and natural gas production.
+Oil, condensate, natural gas liquids and natural gas prices have fluctuated widely during recent years and are determined by supply and demand factors, including weather and general economic conditions, as well as conditions in other oil and natural gas regions.
+Any decline in condensate, oil, natural gas liquids and natural gas prices could have an adverse effect on our financial condition.
 We mitigate such price risk through closely monitoring the various commodity markets and establishing price risk management programs, as deemed necessary and through maintaining financial flexibility.
 See "Risk Factors - Prices, Markets and Marketing" and "Risk Factors - Hedging".